life-itself/web3/site/pages/contribute.md

 ### If you like research and writing

 * Contribute to the [library][], for example by adding articles and research on web3 and background topics.
 * Write up key concepts and ideas.
-You can check out our [existing list][concepts] to see which ones could be extended or improved.
+You can check out our [existing list][https://github.com/life-itself/web3/tree/main/concepts] to see which ones could be extended or improved.
 * Proof edit articles and transcribe dialogs.
 Please [get in touch][contact] to find out more.

 ### If you like coding and designing